mikhaidn/Plokmin/stemstuff.md

 ## Favorite STEM Content Creators

-Here's a non comprehensive list of some of the STEM people I actively follow, the more curious you get, the easier it is to learn about what majors are right for you!
+Here's a non comprehensive list of some videos made by STEM people I actively follow, the more curious you get, the easier it is to learn about what majors are right for you!
+Check them out on your own time

 If you get carried away, you'll start to be surprised at how much faster you can teach yourself than what school can do.

-#### Steve Mould (Miscellaneous STEM) - [This Drill Powered Spool Proves Me Right](https://www.youtube.com/watch?v=bcsb1xAv7XA)

 #### Veritasium (Miscellaneous STEM) - [Can a Wind-Powered Car Go Faster Than The Wind?](https://www.youtube.com/watch?v=jyQwgBAaBag)
+Well, can it?

 #### 3Blue1Brown (Math) - [The Essence of Calculus](https://www.youtube.com/watch?v=WUvTyaaNkzM) (NO MATH PREREQUISITE NEEDED)
+This playlist places more emphasis on visualization and intuition, no need to know much math to comprehend it

 #### 3Blue1Brown (again) - [But how does bitcoin actually work?](https://www.youtube.com/watch?v=bBC-nXj3Ng4)
+The best bitcoin TL;DR available

 #### Numberphile (Math) - [Mathematics is all about SHORTCUTS](https://www.youtube.com/watch?v=BdEWCxt8C0M)
+The interviewer goes to different professors and they chat about a wide variety of "for fun" math concepts

 #### Standup Maths (Math) - [Why is there no equation for the perimeter of an ellipse?](https://www.youtube.com/watch?v=5nW3nJhBHL0)
+Corny humor warning

 #### Stuff Made Here (Robotics/Mechanical) - [Moving hoop won't let you miss](https://www.youtube.com/watch?v=myO8fxhDRW0)
+Genuinely the most impressive one-man-show on YouTube from a mechanical standpoint

 #### Michael Reeves (Robotics/Mechanical) - [I Built a Surgery Robot](https://www.youtube.com/watch?v=A_BlNA7bBxo)
+Self taught, going to destroy the world with pure chaos

 #### Mark Rober (Robotics/Mechanical) : [World's Longest Field Goal-Robot vs NFL Kicker](https://www.youtube.com/watch?v=P_6my53IlxY)
+Ex NASA Engineer

 #### ElectroBOOM (Electrical Engineering) - [The Pain of Electricity (AC versus DC)](https://www.youtube.com/watch?v=hp97GjuULX8)
   He teaches through pain, so you don't have to

+#### Steve Mould (Miscellaneous STEM) - [This Drill Powered Spool Proves Me Right](https://www.youtube.com/watch?v=bcsb1xAv7XA)
+No frills, just interesting concepts and well presented.
+This video is part of a 10,000 Canadian cent challenge with ElectroBOOM

 #### Ben Eater (Computer Engineering)
 Computer engineering requires a few more prerequisites than the other topics on here.
 Notably some understanding of `binary arithmatic`, `circuts`, and what `machine code` represents will help when watching Ben Eater.